azat-co/aws-intro/labs/01-wordpress.md

 1. From the left sidebar navigation menu, select the "Instances -> Instances"
 1. Locate your newly created WordPress instance and select it with the blue square.
 1. From the "Actions" drop-down menu, select the "Instance Settings" | "Get System Log" option as shown below.

+If you need more info, check out [this page](https://docs.bitnami.com/aws/faq/#how-to-find-application-credentials).

 ![](../images/wp-app-credentials.png)